mmtk::vm::scanning

 MMTk core enables the VM binding to do the following in this function:

-1. Query if an object is already reached in this transitive closure.
+1. Query if an object is already reached.

 2. Get the new address of an object if it is already reached.